-Bloc kDescription
+Block Description

 De- Abstract concept defined by the TANGO device server object model; it

-vice can be a piece of hardware (an interlock bit) a collection of hardware (a screen attached to a stepper motor)
+vice Transfer of the contract of th

 a logical device (a taper) or a combination of all these (an accelerator).

-TAN Gorom Object Oriented Programming concept, this is the main class that the developer has to implement
+TANG rom Object Oriented Programming concept, this is the main class that the developer has to implement

 Class

-De- The server (also referred as device server) is a process whose main task is to offer one or more services to
+The server (also referred as device server) is a process whose main task is to offer one or more services to

-vice- one or more clients.
+one or more clients.
 To do this, the server has to spend most of its time in a wait loop waiting for clients to

-Serve r connect to it.
+connect to it.
 The devices are hosted in the server process.
 A server is able to host several classes of devices.

 In short, it is a process that export devices available to accept requests).
 Please refer also to the Glossary ,

 Device Server instance.

 De- Device specific configuration

 vi-

 ce-

 Prop-

 erty

 At- See Glossary, Attribute.

-tribut
+tribute

-Pipe See Glossary, Pipe.
+See Glossary, Pipe.

 Event Refer to Events.

 Com- See Glossary.

 mand

-State · · · · · · · · · · · · · · · · · · ·
+State The device state is a number which reflects the availability of the device.

 Refer to Events

 Sta- The state of the device as a formatted ascii string

 tus